The Diesel Page

 The 6.5L Turbo Diesel Volume III represents a collection of all of the important 6.5L diesel related articles, tech columns and product reviews that were published by The Diesel Page from 2007 through early 2013.
 Our mission here at The Diesel Page has always been to expand the knowledge base for these engines and to improve ownership satisfaction.
 What you'll find here are time-tested and proven methods, techniques and strategies that will improve the 1992 to 2000 model year 6.5L Turbo Diesel.

-6.5L Turbo Diesel Volume III - This new 2018 Second Edition includes glossy full-color photo-quality front and back covers (actual front/back covers shown above), along with a completely updated, reformatted and revised interior that includes 132 glossy B/W pages filled with 264 updated photos and graphics.
+6.5L Turbo Diesel Volume III - This latest Second Edition now includes glossy full-color photo-quality front and back covers (actual front/back covers shown above), along with a completely updated, reformatted and revised interior that includes 132 glossy B/W pages filled with 264 updated photos and graphics.

 This beautifully printed and perfectly bound full-size 8-½" x 11" volume includes articles that cover five basic areas of interest: 1- What's new, 2- Performance, 3- Fuel economy, 4- Service, and 5- Modification.
 Improving performance, saving money by increasing fuel economy, demonstrating the best service procedures and knowing what modifications improve your truck are all vital, and we strive to help 6.5L diesel owners achieve the very best results.
 We don't sell any of the products discussed in this volume nor were we paid to include any product discussion, so you know you're getting the best and most unbiased information possible.